 The risk to the lender for advancing money to someone with bad credit is, understandably, much higher.
 Bad credit suggests to lenders that you have difficulty or little experiencing in managing credit and therefore these loans also tend to have higher interest rates and more restrictions.

 However these loans still tend to have more attractive terms and conditions than bad credit loans alone.
 That’s because they involve signing up a guarantor to support your application; minimising this risk to the lender.

 Should you default on your loan repayments your guarantor, who could be a homeowner friend or family member with good credit, will be responsible for making the payment on your behalf.
 This assures the lender they’re more likely to get the money they’re owed if you default.

-Both guarantor loans and bad credit loans are available to those with poor credit.
+Both, loans without guarantor and bad credit loans are available to those with poor credit.
 While guarantor loans require asking someone to pay back your loan if you are unable to, bad credit loans do not.

 It can often be difficult to find someone to be a willing candidate to be your guarantor and, even if they do agree, it can put a serious strain on the relationship once money is involved.
 On the other hand, bad credit loans give you access to the finance you need without needing a friend or family member to take responsibility for your debt.

 Advantages of a bad credit loan with no guarantor

 Of course, the main benefit of your bad credit loan will be that you are able to access credit despite not having a pristine credit history.
 The lack of a guarantor also means you can secure your loan without needing to ask a friend to potentially pay the loan back for you.

 On top of this, a bad credit loan without a guarantor can also help you to both build or rebuild your credit rating by proving you are able to manage credit responsibly through your monthly repayments